International-Data-Spaces-Association/IDS-ConfigurationManager/README.md

 ```
 mvn clean package
 ```
-When building was successfully, go into target folder and run
+When building was successfully, go into target folder and run with current version number (<X.Y.Z>):
 ```
-java -jar configmanager-0.0.1-SNAPSHOT.jar
+java -jar configmanager-<X.Y.Z>.jar
 ```
 in terminal to start the configuration manager.